Other ADB Members

 |01C - Forex operations info_outline||SEK19,824,000,000||USD2,015,586,634||

-Up to USD60 billion auction by the Riksbank against collateral to monetary policy counterparties (auctions: March 26; April 2, 16, 23, 30; May 14, 28; June 11, 25; July 9, 23; August 6, 20).
+Up to USD60 billion auction by the Riksbank against collateral to monetary policy counterparties (2020 auctions: March 26; April 2, 16, 23, 30; May 14, 28; June 11, 25; July 9, 23; August 6, 20).
 Peak claims on residents inside Sweden denominated in foreign currency amounted to SEK19.824 billion.
-September 15, The Riksbank has decided to continue to offer its monetary policy counter-parties loans in US dollars against collateral until 31 March 2021 [update].
+15 September 2020, The Riksbank has decided to continue to offer its monetary policy counter-parties loans in US dollars against collateral until 31 March 2021.

-(i) On March 13, the Riksbank decided to lend up to SEK500 billion to banks to safeguard the supply of credit to companies, to prevent them from being knocked out as a result of the spread of the coronavirus.
+(i) On 13 March 2020, the Riksbank decided to lend up to SEK500 billion to banks to safeguard the supply of credit to companies, to prevent them from being knocked out as a result of the spread of the coronavirus.
 To encourage banks, the loans will be granted at a variable interest rate equivalent to the Riksbank's repo rate, at present 0%, and they will have a maturity of 2 years.
-As of September 11, loans for onward lending amounted to SEK164.5 billion [update]; (ii) March 20, The Riskbank will purchase mortgage and other covered bonds issued in Swedish kronor in the secondary market, with maturities of more than one year.
+Peak total loans for onward lending amounted to SEK164.5 billion (31 July 2020); (ii) 20 March 2020, The Riskbank will purchase mortgage and other covered bonds issued in Swedish kronor in the secondary market, with maturities of more than one year.
 Until 30 September 2020, the Riksbank is offering to purchase covered bonds for SEK145 billion.
-July 1, The Riksbank is offering to purchase covered bonds for SEK210 billion until 31 December 2020.
-As of September 11, total purchases of covered bonds amounted to SEK135 billion [update]; (iii) May 15, Until 30 September 2020, the Riksbank is offering to purchase municipal bonds for SEK30 billion in the secondary market.
+1 July 2020, The Riksbank is offering to purchase covered bonds for SEK210 billion until 31 December 2020.
+26 November 2020, The Riksbank is offering to purchase covered bonds for SEK280 billion until 31 March 2021.
+Peak total purchases of covered bonds amounted to SEK210.3 billion (18 December 2020); (iii) 15 May 2020, Until 30 September 2020, the Riksbank is offering to purchase municipal bonds for SEK30 billion in the secondary market.
 The purchases are part of the bond-purchasing programme adopted on 16 March 2020 and that runs until the end of December 2020.
-July 2, the Riksbank is offering to purchase municipal bonds for SEK45 billion until 31 December 2020.
-As of September 11, total purchases of municipal bonds amounted to SEK25.2 billion [update]; (iv) September 1, Riksbank's Executive Board has decided to begin purchases of corporate bonds in the week beginning September 14, 2020.
+2 July 2020, the Riksbank is offering to purchase municipal bonds for SEK45 billion until 31 December 2020.
+26 November 2020, The Riksbank is offering to purchase municipal bonds for SEK68.5 billion until 31 March 2021.
+Peak total purchases of municipal bonds amounted to SEK45 billion (25 December 2020); (iv) 1 September 2020, Riksbank's Executive Board has decided to begin purchases of corporate bonds in the week beginning 14 September 2020.
 Between 1 September 2020 and 30 June 2021, the Riksbank would offer to purchase corporate bonds at a nominal amount of SEK10 billion.
 The purchases strengthen the Riksbank's ability to act if the supply of credit to companies deteriorates further as a result of the COVID-19 pandemic.
-The purchases will be made on the secondary market and include non-subordinated corporate bonds issued by companies with a credit rating corresponding to Baa3 / BBB- or higher with a remaining maturity of up to five years.
+The purchases will be made on the secondary market and include non-subordinated corporate bonds issued by companies with a credit rating corresponding to Baa3/ BBB- or higher with a remaining maturity of up to five years.
+Peak total purchases of corporate bonds amounted to SEK3 billion (25 December 2020).

-(i) SEK5 billion in guarantee for airlines; (ii) SEK50 billion increase of the ceiling for credit guarantees from EKN (the agency which insures export companies and banks against the risk of non-payment in export transactions) (to SEK500 billion from SEK450 billion), same amount as during the 2008 financial crisis, and the coverage is extended to sea shipping; (iii) SEK75 million of government guarantees on 70% of new bank loans to companies experiencing financial difficulty but otherwise robust; (iv) May 5, Within the SEK5 billion guarantee for airlines already computed, the Debt Office issued a credit guarantee of SEK1.5 billion to Scandinavian Airlines System Aktiebolag (together with Denmark, for the same amount); (v) May 27, Together with the Centre Party and the Liberal Party, the Government proposed an additional SEK400 million for Almi Invest.
+(i) SEK5 billion in guarantees for airlines; (ii) SEK50 billion increase of the ceiling for credit guarantees from EKN (the agency which insures export companies and banks against the risk of non-payment in export transactions) (to SEK500 billion from SEK450 billion), same amount as during the 2008 financial crisis, and the coverage is extended to sea shipping.
+10 December 2020, the Government proposed to extend the SEK50 billion state credit guarantee program for loans to companies until 30 June 2021. [update]; (iii) SEK75 million of government guarantees on 70% of new bank loans to companies experiencing financial difficulty but otherwise robust; (iv) 5 May 2020, Within the SEK5 billion guarantee for airlines already computed, the Debt Office issued a credit guarantee of SEK1.5 billion to Scandinavian Airlines System Aktiebolag (together with Denmark, for the same amount); (v) 27 May 2020, Together with the Centre Party and the Liberal Party, the Government proposed an additional SEK400 million for Almi Invest.
 The additional funding is aimed at bridging the crisis in small innovative businesses and avoiding the loss of structural capital and intangible assets in the life science sector and others.
 The amount will be added to the package once approved.

 |03 - Direct long-term lending info_outline||SEK78,000,000,000||USD7,930,576,949|